 Both of the trail segments are along roadways with very little shade.
 The potential for providing pull-outs to access covered benches should be considered when installing these trail segments.
-Using vegetation to provide shade is preferable to using structures.
+To enhance and keep with the natural surroundings along C.R.
+92 it is advised that providing shade for trail users should be accomplished through landscaping and natural tree canopies then through built structures.